ThanosFisherman/gRPCPlayground/README.md

 ### Future goals and improvements

 - Improve error handling.
 Provide more meaningful error messages e.g. for network failures
 - Unit tests?
 Ain't nobody got time for tests.
-Production is the REAL TEST! (just kidding)
 - Use some form of encryption to store user's credentials.
 - Refactor some parts and make general improvements to the code base.
 - Migrate to jetpack Compose?